a3r0id/a3r0id/README.md

 # Recon App

-Recon is a free online OSINT and network toolkit that provides researchers with a safe, secure and anonymous set of testing and information-gathering tools.
+Recon is a free, online OSINT and network toolkit that provides researchers with a safe, secure and anonymous set of testing and information-gathering tools.
 All tools are virtualized responsibly on our remote servers and are not capable (alone) of causing harm/disruption to other online services/assets.

 [![Check Out Recon App](https://recon.us.com/img/recon_white_fill.png)](https://recon.us.com)